philzook58/bap-notes/primus.md

 ## Ocaml

 Primus is written as a generic monad transformer.
 You should ignore that.
 Do not look in the `Machine` module.
-You actually want `Analysis.t` which is this monad trasnformer specialized to the knowledge base monad.
+You actually want `Analysis.t` which is this monad transformer specialized to the knowledge base monad.

 https://binaryanalysisplatform.github.io/bap/api/master/bap-primus/Bap_primus/Std/Primus/Analysis/index.html